cris-ict-jimea/student-portfolio/README.md

 # student-website
-This is my student website and portfolio
+This is my student website and portfolio.